emqx/emqx-docs/en_US/data-integration/data-bridge-kafka.md

 1. **Message publication from IoT devices:** The connected vehicles periodically publish messages containing status data using the MQTT protocol.
 These messages include information such as speed and direction.
 2. **Message reception by EMQX:** As an MQTT borker, EMQX receives these MQTT messages from the connected vehicles.
 It serves as the centralized hub for handling MQTT-based communication.
-3. **Data processing and transformation:** With an embedded rule engine working together with the broker as a single component, these MQTT messages undergo filtering, format transformation, and other processing based on topic matching rules.
+3. **Message data processing:** With an embedded rule engine working together with the broker as a single component, these MQTT messages can be processed based on topic matching rules.
+When a message arrives, it passes through the rule engine, which evaluates the defined rules for that message.
+If any rules specify payload transformations, those transformations are applied, such as converting data formats, filtering out specific information, or enriching the payload with additional context.
-4. **Bridging to Kafka:** The rule defined in rule engine triggers an action of forwarding the messages to Kafka.
-Using the Kafka bridging functionality, MQTT topics are mapped to pre-defined Kafka topics and all messages and data are written into Kafka topics.
+4. **Bridging to Kafka:** The rule defined in the rule engine triggers an action of forwarding the messages to Kafka.
+Using the Kafka bridging functionality, MQTT topics are mapped to pre-defined Kafka topics, and all processed messages and data are written into Kafka topics.

 After the vehicle data are ingested into Kafka, you can flexibly access and utilize the data:

 - Your services can directly integrate with Kafka clients to consume real-time data streams from specific topics, enabling customized business processing.
-- Utilize Kafka Streams for stream processing, perform real-time monitoring by aggregating and correlating vehicle statuses in-memory.
+- Utilize Kafka Streams for stream processing, and perform real-time monitoring by aggregating and correlating vehicle statuses in-memory.
 - By using Kafka Connect components, you can select various connectors to output data to external systems such as MySQL, ElasticSearch, for storage.

 ## Features and Benefits